 - Corporate massage

 - Health seminars

 - Injury prevention

-To assist workers in your local government that are responsible for the planning and implementation of your workplace health program, LGIS has developed a guide to creating a healthier workplace.
+To help employees in your local government who are responsible for the planning and implementation of your workplace health program, LGIS has a guide to creating a healthier workplace (pdf).
 It provides instructions and resources on developing a workplace health program that is tailored to your local government’s needs and worker’s interests.